rogersovich/blum-bot/README.md

 - run `npm update`
 - read Setup and run again if any new step added
 - run the bot again `npm run start`

+## Support

+To support me please give me ⭐ in this github repository.
+Thank you semoga pada JP 🔥

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.